Autodidac/epochengine/README.md

    cmake -S AlmondShell -B build/linux-clang -G Ninja -DCMAKE_BUILD_TYPE=Release -DCMAKE_CXX_STANDARD=23 -DCMAKE_CXX_SCAN_FOR_MODULES=ON
    cmake --build build/linux-clang
    ```
    When using CMake 3.27–3.28, replace `-DCMAKE_CXX_SCAN_FOR_MODULES=ON` with `-DCMAKE_EXPERIMENTAL_CXX_MODULE_DYNDEP=ON` so the module dependency scanner emits BMI rules for Ninja.
 Pass `-DALMOND_ENABLE_RAYLIB=OFF` if you need to disable Raylib entirely; otherwise the standalone glad loader now links automatically, fixing the previous undefined reference to `gladLoadGLLoader` on Linux.
+Module builds validated against clang 17 and GCC 14 should emit BMI files into `build/*/CMakeFiles` — delete the directory if you see stale import errors after switching compilers.
 4. **Run AlmondShell**:
    ```bash
    ./build/linux-clang/almondshell